How to Calculate Your GPA–Letter Grades and Percentages

 Below is a chart that can serve as a starting point.
 Recognize, however, that all schools and colleges will have their own grading policies.
 This is one way to translate one kind of grade into another.
-It’s meant as a helpful tool, but you should always investigate how individual colleges and schools handle this translation before making any assumptions about how they will consider your own performance.
+It’s meant as a helpful tool.
+But don’t make assumptions about how colleges will consider your academic performance.
+You should always investigate how individual colleges and schools handle this translation.

-If you’re worried about your GPA, it’s likely that you are a bit nervous about how your GPA will affect your admission to college.
+If you’re worried about your GPA, perhaps you are a bit nervous about how your GPA will affect your admission to college.
 There are three things to keep in mind.

 First, it’s not just about your GPA overall.
 You need to pay close attention to your core GPA.